 Spine surgery may be needed after a patient pursues treatment for nonsurgical therapies and other procedures that may have failed to relieve pain or discomfort, whether from the wear and tear of daily life or due to deformity, or an accident or injury affecting the spine.
-When surgery is recommended, you can be confident that the spine surgery specialists at Main Line Health are trained in advanced techniques and perform a high volume of surgeries.
+When surgery is recommended, you can be confident that the specialists at Main Line Health are trained in advanced techniques and perform a high volume of surgeries.
 We are also versed in minimally invasive spine surgery, performing complex procedures through small incisions and using muscle-sparing techniques that cause less trauma to the body, improve recovery time and reduce pain.
 Certain patients may also be candidates for minimally invasive kyphoplasty or vertebroplasty.

 Our academically trained spine surgeons practice at Main Line Health locations in the western suburbs of Philadelphia—so you have access to exceptional spine care specialists without having to go downtown.